++++Caching is the technique of storing frequently accessed data in a faster storage layer (usually in-memory) to reduce data retrieval time.

 Data is written to the cache immediately, and the database is updated asynchronously later.

-• Cons: Risk of data loss if the cache fails before the DB is updated.
+- Cons: Risk of data loss if the cache fails before the database persistence completes.

 Since memory is expensive and limited, caches must eventually "forget" old data to make room for new data.